Lower Eyre Peninsula 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, the southeast Pacific, and the Atlantic Ocean.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 December to 6 December, 19 December to 23 December, and 28 December to 1 January.
-Rain events originating in the tropics and moving south are possible about 30 November to 4 December, 4 December to 8 December, and 21 December to 25 December.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 10 March to 14 March, 19 March to 23 March, and 26 March to 30 March.
+Rain events originating in the tropics and moving south are possible about 2 March to 6 March.

-Over Western Australia the strongest cold fronts should occur about 7 December to 11 December, 16 December to 20 December, and 20 December to 24 December.
+Over Western Australia the strongest cold fronts should occur about 4 March to 8 March, 12 March to 16 March, and 19 March to 23 March.